Sports & Annual School Physicals

 What Payment Methods Are Available?

 Most sports, school or camp physicals are not covered by insurance.
 Payment by cash or credit card is required at the time of service.
 We do not accept personal checks.
-If you want, you can also pay online with the credit card of your choice.

 Healthcare Clinic also offers administrative physicals.